 Advocates for the abolition of the death penalty and the greater use of restorative justice processes.

-The DP/RJ issue team has just published a discussion guide with the help on NACMS.
+The DP/RJ issue team published a discussion guide in January 2020 with the help of NACMS.
 The guide is designed to be used during a faith community meeting and is a great introduction to death penalty abolition and restorative justice practices!
 Find the guide for use here!

-In our home states, especially Ohio, Texas and Maryland, we have worked for many years to abolish the death penalty.
+In our home states, especially Ohio, Texas, Maryland, California, and Georgia, and Florida, we have worked and are working to abolish the death penalty.
 That dream became a reality for Maryland in 2013, when the death penalty was officially abolished in the state.
 We are still actively working in Ohio and Texas by supporting local groups (Ohioans to Stop Executions & Texas Coalition to Abolish the Death Penalty) with financial donations and support for their legislative action.
-We continue to attend and support annual events that bring people together to highlight this issue on a national level including attending and supporting the Fast and Vigil in front of the Supreme Court in D.C. each summer (it is virtual for 2020) and working with Journey of Hope.
+After the pandemic is over, we will resume attending and supporting annual events that bring people together to highlight this issue on a national level including attending and supporting the Fast and Vigil in front of the Supreme Court in D.C. each summer (it was virtual for 2020) and working with Journey of Hope.

-All current members of this issue team have participated in a restorative justice training that introduced circle process.
+Many members of this issue team have participated in a restorative justice training that introduced the circle process and a few have been formally trained as circle process facilitators.
 The circle process is a structured discussion process combining ancient wisdom and practices with our current complex multicultural societies.
 This process is meant to be used in difficult discussions and helps build understanding, strengths, safety, and authenticity within groups, even between those individuals who have been extremely hurt by the other.
 We support the use of restorative justice and circle processes in the criminal justice system, and also hope to see it used throughout communities for a variety of purposes.
 Our issue team continues to be trained in the circle process and hope to have more to offer directly to Marianists soon.
 If you are interested in learning more, please contact us.
 Catholic Mobilizing Network does have circle facilitator trainings throughout the year!